bartversluijs/flowzone/README.md

 ### Versioning

-As long as versioning is not explicitly disabled via `disable_versioning` then Flowzone will attempt run [balena-versionist](https://github.com/product-os/balena-versionist) directly on the PR's source.
+As long as versioning is not explicitly disabled via `disable_versioning` then Flowzone will attempt run [versionist](https://github.com/product-os/versionist) directly on the PR's source.

-If you have [VersionBot3](https://github.com/apps/versionbot3) installed it will be ignored as far as versioning is concerned, so no need to disable it.

 ### Docs